BelickNicko/AutoCVAT/README.md

   3: 0.5
   14: 0.6
 iou: 0.7
-save_foto: True # whether to create a file .zip photos to upload to CVAT
-classes_CVAT: True # should I create a json file with classes for CVAT
+minimize_points: False
 ```

 It is important to note that the number of confidentiality parameters must match the number of class names.

 [COCO classes supported by YOLO models][2]

-The repository also optionally generates a json file for creating classes in the cvat project.
+An example of json file being created for creating classes in a cat project:

-Example:
 ```
 [
   {